RuslanPr0g/Microservices_DesignPrinciples/README.md

 Typically, some mechanism behind the scenes coordinates the microservices to create a unified application experience.
 Because each microservice is well-encapsulated, its code can be updated quickly with minimal side effects.
 This makes maintenance easier and scaling faster.

 The benefits of an MOA can be significant, but they come with a price.
 You need to know a thing or two about microservice design to implement an MOA effectively—you can't make it up as you go along.

+# Five design principles for microservices
+The five basic principles of microservice application design are:
+- A microservice has a single concern.
+- A microservice is discrete.
+- A microservice is transportable.
+- A microservice carries its own data.
+- A microservice is ephemeral.

+## 1. A microservice has a single concern
+Having a single concern means that a microservice should do one thing and one thing only.
+For example, if the microservice is intended to support authentication, it should do authentication only.
+This means that its interface should expose only access points that are relevant to authentication.
+And internally, the microservice should have authentication behavior only.
+For example, there should be no side behavior such as providing employee contact information in the authentication response.

+Having a single concern makes the microservice easier to maintain and scale.
+Having a single concern also goes hand-in-hand with the next principle.